What is CAPWAP (Control and Provisioning of Wireless Access Points)?

 - To provide an extensible protocol that could be used with various types of APs.

 When supported and enabled, CAPWAP's first function is to initiate a discovery phase.
 Wireless APs search for a controller by sending discovery request messages.
 Upon receiving a discovery request, the controller replies with a discovery response.

-At this point, the two devices establish a secure connection using the Datagram Transport Layer Security (DTLS) protocol to exchange CAPWAP control and data messages.
-Control messages contain information and instructions related to WLAN management, while Data messages encapsulate forwarded wireless frames.
-Each is sent over a different User Datagram Protocol (UDP) port.
+At this point, the two devices establish a secure connection using the Datagram Transport Layer Security protocol to exchange CAPWAP control and data messages.
+Control messages contain information and instructions related to wireless local area network (WLAN) management.
+Data messages encapsulate forwarded wireless frames.
+Each is sent over a different User Datagram Protocol port.

 The protocol was also designed to support interoperability in a multivendor WLAN.
 Among the vendors that have implemented it, however, most have added proprietary extensions that prohibit interoperability.